ethanshry/Kraken/documentation/Report.md

 ![Node Components](./images/node_components_diagram.png)

 As you can see, each node has two different `Executors` running at any given time.
-These are oulined more in the [Executors](###Executors) section, however an executor is a way to differentiate groupd of functionality.
+These are outlined more in the [Executors](###Executors) section, however an executor is a way to differentiate groups of functionality.
 There are effectively two types of nodes on the platform- a single orchestrator, and many workers.
 Their responsibilities are covered in the [Workers](###Workers), [Orchestrators](###Orchestrators), and [Orchestration Rollover Candidates](###Orchestration-Rollover-Candidates) sections below.

 The way the various pieces of the platform communicate with each other is outlined in [Communication](###Communication).